cesko-digital/blog/content/posts/2022/2022-08-17-5-mytu-o-civic-tech.md

 <center>

-Pokud to nemusíte vytvořit, i tak to udělejte;
+Pokud to nemusíte vytvořit, tak to nevytvářejte;

 pokud to musíte vytvořit,